nodejs/package-maintenance/Governance.md

 that all Administrative  members are given the opportunity to participate in all membership decisions.
-The addition or removal is considered approved once the issue has been open for 2 meetings or 14 days whichever is longer,and at least half the Administrative members are in favor.
+The addition or removal is considered approved once the issue has been open for 2 meetings or 14 days whichever is longer, and at least half the Administrative members are in favor.

 No more than 1/3 of the Administrative WG members may be